-• This segment consists of non-regulated energy production activities related to Wind Farms 2 and 3 and Wind Farm 4.

-- Wind Farms 2 and 3 (total capital investment of \$750 million including financing costs) are an equal-share joint venture of Boralex and Beaupré Éole, in which 51% is owned by the Partnership and the remaining 49% owned by Valener.
+- This segment consists of non-regulated energy production activities related to Wind Farms 2 and 3 and Wind Farm 4. - Wind Farms 2 and 3 (total capital investment of \$750 million including financing costs) are an equal-share JV of Boralex et Beaupré Éole, 51% of which is owned by the Partnership and the remaining 49% of which is owned by Valener.
 As a result, GMLP owns 25.5% of the equity interest.
-GMLP received distributions in February 2015 and August 2015 for \$40.6 million in aggregates. - The joint venture's core business includes owning and operating wind farms with an installed capacity of 272 megawatts, which were commissioned in November 2013 and December 2013. - Wind Farm 4 (total capital investment of \$190 million including financing costs) is an equal share joint venture of Boralex and Beaupré Éole 4, in which 51% is owned by the Partnership and the remaining 49% owned by Valener.
-Wind Farm 4 owns and operates a wind farm with an installed capacity of 68 megawatts, which has been in service since December 2014.
+GMLP received distributions in February 2015 and August 2015 for \$40.6 million in aggregate. - The JV's core business includes owning and operating wind farms with an installed capacity of 272 megawatts (MW), which were commissioned in November 2013 and December 2013. - Wind Farm 4 (total capital investment of \$190 million including financing costs) is an equal-share JV of Boralex et Beaupré Éole 4, 51% of which is owned by the Partnership and the remaining 49% of which is owned by Valener.
+Wind Farm 4 owns and operates a wind farm with an installed capacity of 68 MW, which has been in service since December 2014.
 As a result, GMLP owns 25.5% of the equity interest.
-GMLP received its first distribution of \$17.6 million in the fourth quarter of F2015.

-4. Energy Services, Storage and Other (including non-regulated activities) (1.2% of reported adjusted F2015 net income)
+4. Energy Services, Storage and Other (including nonregulated activities) (1.2% of reported adjusted F2015 net income)

-- The Partnership owns an interest in the Intragaz Group, whose main activity is underground natural gas storage. - This activity tallies with GMLP's mission, as the storage of natural gas in Québec is part of its supply chain. - The Intragaz Group operates the only two underground storage facilities in Gaz Métro-QDA's service territory in Québec.
+- The Partnership owns an interest in the Intragaz Group, whose main activity is underground natural gas storage. - · This activity tallies with GMLP's mission as the storage of natural gas in Québec is part of its supply chain. - The Intragaz Group operates the only two underground storage facilities in Gaz Métro-QDA's service territory in Québec.
 GMLP is also its only customer.
-On May 17, 2013, the Régie approved COS as the method for setting rates, whereas previously the avoided-cost method had been used. - Energy-related activities are focused on the maintenance and repair of residential, commercial and industrial equipment, the heating and cooling of large buildings, the sale of natural gas for heavy transport and the sale of LNG.
+On May 17, 2013, the Régie approved COS as the method for setting rates whereas the avoided-cost method had previously been used. - · Energy-related activities are focused on the maintenance and repair of residential, commercial and industrial equipment, the heating and cooling of large buildings, the sale of natural gas for heavy transport and the sale of liquefied natural gas.